iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • Arts: I like playing musical instruments.
 In school I played side drum.
 I was active particpant in all of the creative arts that existed in my school.
 I didnt continue it later.
 Trying to restart my painting journey again and involve myself with some musical instrument.

-• In general I picked something in these domains and tried to push my limits in it.
+• In general I picked something in these domains and pushed my limits in it over time.